Belize: Foreign relations

 Belize is an original member (1995) of the World Trade Organization (WTO), and participates actively in its work.
 The pact involves the Caribbean Forum (CARIFORUM) subgroup of the Group of African, Caribbean, and Pacific states (ACP).
-CARIFORUM presently the only part of the wider ACP-bloc that has concluded the full regional trade-pact with the European Union.
+CARIFORUM is presently the only part of the wider ACP-bloc that has concluded the full regional trade-pact with the European Union.

 The British Army Garrison in Belize is used primarily for jungle warfare training, with access to more than 5000 sqmi of jungle terrain.

 Belize is a party to the Rome Statute of the International Criminal Court.

 The United States (US) is a major diplomatic partner to Belize and has been since 1981, following their Independence.
 Over the past few decades, relations between the two states have consistently grown through mutual cooperation, forming a strong, long-lasting partnership.
 In Belize, areas such as the economy, international/national security, and education have greatly improved with the support of the US.

 The US frequently offers Belize financial support.
-Most recently in 2024, the development of the US foreign assistance agency, Millennium Challenge Corporation (MCC), was a big step in addressing further growth in the economy.
+In 2024, Belize and the US foreign assistance agency, Millennium Challenge Corporation (MCC), signed a $125 million compact to support Belize's education and energy sectors.
 The MCC is a US government-funded foreign assistance agency that focuses on reducing poverty through economic growth.
 It provides grants as opposed to loans, ensuring the program is not profit-driven.
 In Belize, this has translated into a system that modernizes educational opportunities and enhances the energy sector.
 Historically, Belize and the US have had good relations because of a shared commitment to democratic governance.
 Along with financial aid, the US has continuously provided disaster relief after detrimental natural disasters that have been a threat to Belize's overall stability.

 The US Peace Corps has also played a pivotal role in Belize.
 Since 1952, the US Peace Corps has a public health and education program in Belize through the US Embassy Regional Security Program in Central America.
 Volunteers work in rural and urban communities to address the improvement of education, economic development, public health, etc. These efforts have strengthened the relations between Belize and the US on a more community-based level.

+In 2025 Belize joined Barbados, the Commonwealth of Dominica, and Saint Vincent and the Grenadines in implementing full free movement, allowing nationals of the four countries to reside and work indefinitely in participating countries without work or residence permits.